Frequently Asked Questions about Antarctica

 Allowed to - yes, but don't often go.
 Everyone who goes with a country's Antarctic programme has a job to do, children don't have jobs and so don't go.
 Children can go as tourists although the cruises are very much aimed at adults and I imagine most children would find them fairly boring for much of the time - like a load of other things adults seem to enjoy.

-There are two very small schools however at the Argentinian Esperanza Base and also the Chilean Presidente Eduardo Frei Montalva Base, both on the Antarctic Peninsula.
+There are two very small schools at the Argentinian Esperanza Base and the Chilean Presidente Eduardo Frei Montalva Base, both on the Antarctic Peninsula.
 The parents of these children work at these bases.

 Up to 2009, there were eleven children born in Antarctica at either an Argentine or Chilean base.
-In both cases, they were part of a deliberate attempt to strengthen national territorial claims.
+They were part of a deliberate attempt to strengthen national territorial claims.